kchinzei/linear-program-solver/README.md

 const { result, solution, vars } = simplex.solve(fpi.toMatrix());

-// const result: { 'otima' | 'ilimitada' | 'inviavel' };
+// const result: ( 'otima' | 'ilimitada' | 'inviavel' );
 // const solution: number[];
 // const vars: string[];
 ```

-*Result* is either of 'otima', 'ilimitada', 'inviavel' (in portogiese), which mean 'great, a feasible solution found in limited iterations', 'okey, a solution found but iteration didn't finish withing limited times', 'sorry, it's infeasible to solve'.
+*Result* is either of 'otima', 'ilimitada', 'inviavel' (in Portuguese), which mean 'great, a feasible solution found in limited iterations', 'okey, a solution found but iteration didn't finish within limited times', 'sorry, it's infeasible to solve'.

 *Solution* and *vars* are in pair. *Vars* is an array of given variables to solve and slack variables (*f_1* ... ).
 If a given variable is not constrained nonnegative, it is replaced by two nonnegative variables.
 If your variable is *x*, it will be *xp* and *xn*.